pa11y/pa11y-webservice/README.md

 ### Configuration using a JSON file

-Configuration in a JSON file.
-You could, for example, define a separate JSON file for each of several contexts.
-We label each of these a 'mode'.
+Configuration can also be provided by a JSON file, allowing separate configurations to be maintained for multiple contexts.
+This method is also the only way to configure the instance of Headless Chrome that Pa11y will use.

 The mode is set by the `NODE_ENV` environment variable, and defaults to `development` when it's absent.
 Pa11y Webservice will use the config file with the name `{mode}.json`.
 For example, providing `NODE_ENV=production` would lead to the service looking for `production.json`.